ray-project/ray/doc/source/train/getting-started-pytorch-lightning.rst

     .. group-tab:: (New API) TorchTrainer

+        ..
+We're not testing this snippet because it runs with 4 GPUs, and CI is only run with 1.

         .. testcode::
+            :skipif: True

             import lightning.pytorch as pl
+            from ray.air import CheckpointConfig, RunConfig
             from ray.train.torch import TorchTrainer
             from ray.train.lightning import (
                 RayDDPStrategy,